ezEML Guidebook for PAL Datasets

 • If needed, more detailed methods can also be uploaded as an ancillary file (text or pdf) in the “other entities” section.
 This is useful when methods are best presented as several pages of formatted text and a data methods paper does not yet exist.

-11. PROJECT: If your dataset is PAL related, you can probably leave this section as it is in the current template.
-However, if another project supported this dataset, or if PAL was a secondary project, you can update this section.
+11. PROJECT: If your dataset is PAL related, and you started with the PAL starter template, you can probably leave this section alone.
+However, if another project supported this dataset, or if PAL was a secondary project, you should update this section accordingly.

-The title, abstract, and methods are the ones you’ll probably need to spend the most time on.
+While this is a big list, in the end, the title, abstract, and methods are the sections you’ll need to spend the most time on, as long as your data file is in good shape.

-If desired, you can use the “Collaborate” feature to share your document with other authors.
-This currently works a bit like Google Docs in 2010, when only one person could really edit a shared document at a time.
-In ezEML, the documented is locked when another user is editing it to prevent errors.
+If desired, you can use the “Collaborate” feature to share your document with other authors and the PAL Information Manager (Sage).
+This currently works a bit like Google Docs back in the early 2010’s when only one person could really edit a shared document at a time.

 Publishing

 The PAL Information Manager (Sage) will review your dataset and metadata to make sure it conforms with PAL and LTER standards.
-Once it’s ready, the PAL IM will take care of publishing the dataset in the EDI archive and you can begin work on the next version.
+Once it’s ready, the PAL IM will take care of publishing the dataset in the EDI archive.
+And then you can begin work on the next version 🙂

 If you ever have any questions about your dataset or what metadata is necessary to support it, please don’t hesitate to reach out to Sage, your friendly PAL Information Manager!